edwardchinfl/nstdboxes/README.md

 Architecture overview:
 The objective is to enable users to click on any part of a HTML document to edit it directly.

 To achieve this, a single html document is used as the container (index.html of nstdboxes.com) and within the body is a single div element which contains other div and p elements.
 (No other block elements are allowed in the current version).

-Each box is made of a div element which contains a single p element.
-A box may also be added inside an existing box, making it a nested box.
+Each box is made of a div element which contains a single p element and optionally other div elements.

+The main div element in the body of the html document which contains all the div elements is called the Nested Box and has the id "Group"

+when nstdboxes.com is launched, an empty Nested Box except for  the text "My New Nested Box" is presented by default.

-The technical challenges are :
+The main capabilities of nstdboxes.com are :
-(a)  to enable boxes to be created, moved, deleted, cloned and styled using all the posssible style options recognised by the browser.
+~ to enable boxes to be created, moved, deleted, cloned and styled using all the posssible style options recognised by the browser.
 This is achieved using basic javascript and CSS.
-(b) to enable the nested box in the body to be saved to the an external storage (Cloud, browser storage) and to control view and edit access.
+- to enable the nested box in the body to be saved to the an external storage (Cloud, browser storage) and to control view and edit access.
 This is done using Google Firebase Firestore services.
-(c) to authenticate users with minimal friction.
+- to authenticate users with minimal friction.
 This is done using Google Firebase authentication services.